 We hurry here and run there to make time to load our schedules with even more activities.
 Some days, it is all you can do to get out of bed.
-Maybe it’s time to relax a little … but who has time for that?
+Maybe it’s time to decompress and relax a little … but who has time for that?
+Below we have listed some tips to decompress.

-According to Mental Health America, you should make the time to chill out every once in a while for the sake of your health and happiness.
-The group stresses exercising, relaxing and getting enough rest as key factors to enjoy life more.
+According to Mental Health America, you should take the time to chill out every once in a while for the sake of your health and happiness.
+The group stresses exercising, relaxing, and getting enough rest as key factors to enjoy life more.

 How much downtime is required?